stefanos87/container-kubernetes-tutorials/1-container_basics/README.md

 ## Application demo scenario
 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

+A *Dockerfile* is also provided to build and run the application as a Docker container.
+Once the Docker image is built, it can be run with the standard Docker run command:

+**docker run -it --name restaurant-app -p 8083:8082 -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.0**

 ## Automation scripts available
 A *Dockerfile* is provided to build and run the application as a container; plain standard OCI compliant commands (either Docker or Buildah/Podman) can be used to build the container image, push the container image to Docker Hub repository and run it as a container, the following scripts are provided for convenience: